-Japanese pathways:
+Japanese and Korean pathways:

-- Japanese language modules are assessed by a combination of coursework assignments throughout the year, a final examination at the end of the academic year, and attendance.
-The assessment of both coursework and final examination follows the criteria set out by undergraduate regulations and the Japanese Language Proficiency Test (JLPT): They cover all four skills (listening, speaking, reading, and writing) as practised in class and are designed to reflect the learning outcomes set above.
+- Japanese and Korean language modules are assessed by a combination of coursework assignments throughout the year, a final examination at the end of the academic year, and attendance.
+The assessment of both coursework and final examination follows the criteria set out by undergraduate regulations and the Japanese Language Proficiency Test (JLPT) or the Test of Proficiency in Korean (TOPIK): They cover all four skills (listening, speaking, reading, and writing) as practised in class and are designed to reflect the learning outcomes set above.
 The combination of coursework assessment and final examination is designed to monitor students' progression in their language acquisition over the year, and enables students to accumulate marks for their study efforts. - Assessment for 'content' modules is via a combination of assessed essays and in class tests.